codership/documentation/galeracluster/source/documentation/galera-parameters.rst

    "Default Value", "``PT3S``"
    "Dynamic", "No"
    "Initial Version", "1.0"

+GMCast module monitors liveness of the socket connections on a regular basis.
+Nodes exchange periodically replication and keepalives messages, which are expected to be received more frequently than ``gmcast.peer_timeout`` duration.
+The ``gmcast.peer_timeout`` defines the timeout after which an idle socket connection between two nodes is considered inactive and will be closed and reopened again.
+If a socket connection is closed due to timeout, the relaying protocol is activated as a side effect to keep messages delivered to all members in the cluster.

 The excerpt below is an example of how this Galera parameter might look in the configuration file: